 - Use a dry white wine like Sauvignon Blanc or Pinot Grigio.
 Use a wine that you enjoy drinking.

 - Do not cover the pork chops while in the oven.
-Covering them makes them steam a little, and then the breading is not as crisp.
+Covering them makes them steam a little, and the breading is not as crisp.

 Try These Recipes Next